Make your summer safer – Boat Access Points and TWRA Boating Test Proctoring!

 The other branches that proctor TWRA exams are:

 Bethesda Branch – call 790-1887 for appointments (closed Sundays and Mondays)

 Fairview Branch – call 224-6087 for appointments (closed Sundays and Mondays)

 Leiper’s Fork Branch – call 794-7091 for appointments (closed Sundays and Mondays)

 Nolensville Branch – call 776-5490 for appointments (closed Sundays and Mondays)

-Posted on July 3, 2014, in Hot Topics, Library Services and tagged boating exam, boating liscense, boating safety, library services, Lindsay Roseberry, Rebecca Tischler, TWRA.
+Posted on June 1, 2016, in Hot Topics, Library Services and tagged boating exam, boating liscense, boating safety, library services, Lindsay Roseberry, Rebecca Tischler, repost, TWRA.
 Bookmark the permalink.
 Leave a comment.